-Making a complaint about the provision at Chadsgrove
+Making a Complaint about the Provision at Chadsgrove

-Initially, if parents/carers are unhappy with any aspect of provision at Chadsgrove they should raise the matter with the Head Teacher.
-If they are still unhappy then they should follow the school's complaints procedure which is available on the school website.
+Initially, if parent carers/advocates are unhappy with any aspect of provision at Chadsgrove they should raise the matter with the Headteacher.
+If they are still unhappy then they should follow the school's complaints procedure, which is available on the school website.

-The role of the Governing Body in involving other bodies, including health and social services, local authority support services and voluntary organisations, in meeting the needs of its pupils and in supporting families.
+The Role of the Governing Body in involving Other Bodies, including Health and Social Services, Local Authority Support Services and Voluntary Organisations, in Meeting the Needs of its Pupils and in Supporting Families

 The Governing Body is supportive of the involvement of all other agencies who contribute to meeting the needs of its pupils.
-They are keen to continue to offer facilities for professionals to work on-site and it is policy and practice to invite all relevant agencies to contribute to individual pupils' EHC plans.
+They are keen to continue to offer facilities for professionals to work on-site and it is policy and practice to invite all relevant agencies to contribute to individual pupils' EHCPs.
 Where necessary, appropriate, budgets are put in place to buy-in relevant support from other organisations and support services.